MaReTEgyptologists/gly2mdc/README.md

 TODO:
 - ~~Write output to file~~
+- Add option to convert several files with one command
 - Handle text that has been marked as red
 - Handle the white spaces in hieroglyphic text that is mdc are produced with full stops
 - Handle shading of text